hectorespert/boinc-addons/boinc/DOCS.md

-# Home Assistant Boinc Add-on
+# Home Assistant BOINC Add-on

 [BOINC](https://boinc.berkeley.edu) is an open-source software platform for computing using volunteered resources.